all-of-us/cdrdatadictionary/README.md

 Alternatively, you may use a service account key if you prefer.

-### Execute the program from the command line
+### Execute the program from the command line in a unix like environment
 To execute the yaml generator:
   1. Ensure your virtual environment is active.  `source <env_name>/bin/activate`
-  2. To create a yaml file for a single spreadsheet, in the directory with `generate_yaml.py`, type:  `python generate_yaml.py -k <path_to_client_secret_key> -i <URL identifier of the Google Sheet> -s "<Sheet Name>" --cdr-version <CDR version spreadsheet correlates with> -c`
+  2. To create a yaml file for a single spreadsheet, in the root directory, type:  `PYTHONPATH=./cdr_data_dictionary:$PYTHONPATH python cdr_data_dictionary/generate_yaml.py -k <path_to_client_secret_key> -i <URL identifier of the Google Sheet> -s "<Sheet Name>" --cdr-version <CDR version spreadsheet correlates with> -c`
-  3. To create a yaml file for all spreadsheets, type: `python generate_yaml.py -k <path_to_client_secret_key> -i <URL identifier of the Google Sheet> --cdr-version <CDR version spreadsheet correlates with> -c`
+  3. To create a yaml file for all spreadsheets, type: `PYTHONPATH=./cdr_data_dictionary:$PYTHONPATH python cdr_data_dictionary/generate_yaml.py -k <path_to_client_secret_key> -i <URL identifier of the Google Sheet> --cdr-version <CDR version spreadsheet correlates with> -c`

 This will generate a yaml file for the sheet identified by the URL identifier and the sheet name.
 For example, if the URL of the sheet is:  https://docs.google.com/spreadsheets/d/1qDTcz5tUnEGFoZfyPPtp-2mF6U/edit, then the identifier is:  1qDTcz5tUnEGFoZfyPPtp-2mF6U.
-If the document contained sheets named:  `Field Gen`, `Row Sup`, you would generate a yaml file for the `Row Sup` sheet for CDR version R1 with the command line:  `python generate_yaml.py -k <path_to_client_secret_key> -i 1qDTcz5tUnEGFoZfyPPtp-2mF6U -s "Row Sup" --cdr-version R1`
+If the document contained sheets named:  `Field Gen`, `Row Sup`, you would generate a yaml file for the `Row Sup` sheet for CDR version R1 with the command line:  `PYTHONPATH=./cdr_data_dictionary:$PYTHONPATH python cdr_data_dictionary/generate_yaml.py -k <path_to_client_secret_key> -i 1qDTcz5tUnEGFoZfyPPtp-2mF6U -s "Row Sup" --cdr-version R1`

-Other optional command line arguments exist and can be viewed with: `python generate_yaml.py -h`.
+Other optional command line arguments exist and can be viewed with: `PYTHONPATH=./cdr_data_dictionary:$PYTHONPATH python cdr_data_dictionary/generate_yaml.py -h`.
 These optional arguments allow you to define a range of cells in the sheet to read and the column to use when grouping.

+### Execute the program from the command line in a Windows environment
+To execute the yaml generator:
+  1. Ensure your virtual environment is active.  `source <virtual_env_name>/Scripts/activate`
+  2. To create a yaml file for a single spreadsheet, in the root directory, type:  `PYTHONPATH=./;./cdr_data_dictionary;%PYTHONPATH% python cdr_data_dictionary/generate_yaml.py -k <path_to_client_secret_key> -i <URL identifier of the Google Sheet> -s "<Sheet Name>" --cdr-version <CDR version spreadsheet correlates with> -c`
+  3. To create a yaml file for all spreadsheets, type: `PYTHONPATH=./;./cdr_data_dictionary;%PYTHONPATH% python cdr_data_dictionary/generate_yaml.py -k <path_to_client_secret_key> -i <URL identifier of the Google Sheet> --cdr-version <CDR version spreadsheet correlates with> -c`

+This will generate a yaml file for the sheet identified by the URL identifier and the sheet name.
+For example, if the URL of the sheet is:  https://docs.google.com/spreadsheets/d/1qDTcz5tUnEGFoZfyPPtp-2mF6U/edit, then the identifier is:  1qDTcz5tUnEGFoZfyPPtp-2mF6U.
+If the document contained sheets named:  `Field Gen`, `Row Sup`, you would generate a yaml file for the `Row Sup` sheet for CDR version R1 with the command line:  `PYTHONPATH=./;./cdr_data_dictionary;%PYTHONPATH% python cdr_data_dictionary/generate_yaml.py -k <path_to_client_secret_key> -i 1qDTcz5tUnEGFoZfyPPtp-2mF6U -s "Row Sup" --cdr-version R1`

+Other optional command line arguments exist and can be viewed with: `PYTHONPATH=./;./cdr_data_dictionary;%PYTHONPATH% python cdr_data_dictionary/generate_yaml.py -h`.
+These optional arguments allow you to define a range of cells in the sheet to read and the column to use when grouping.

 ```
-(yaml_env) $ python generate_yaml.py -h
+(yaml_env) $ python cdr_data_dictionary/generate_yaml.py -h
 usage: generate_yaml.py [-h] -k KEY_FILE -i SPREADSHEET_ID [-s SHEET_NAME]
                         [-r RANGE] [-o OUTPUT_FILE] [-g COLUMN_ID]
                         [-d SCHEMA_FILE] [-l LOG_PATH] [-c] --cdr-version